andrewchambers/bupstash/doc/quickstart.md

 This means the backups user is only able to run the bupstash serve command with a hard coded set of permissions and repository path.

-Next add an ssh key to `$SERVER/home/backups/.ssh/authorized_keys` such that the a user can connect to the remote server using ssh based login.
+Next add an ssh key you indend to use for backuos to `$SERVER/home/backups/.ssh/authorized_keys`, such that the user sending backups can connect to the remote server using ssh based login.

-Now the client is only authorized to create new backups, but not list or remote them:
+Because of our sshd configruation, the client is only authorized to create new backups, but not list or remove them:
 ```
 export BUPSTASH_REPOSITORY="ssh://backups@$SERVER/backups"
 $ bupstash put ./files